Ashik-DS/E-commerce-Project/README.md

 # E-commerce-Project
-This is a E-commerce practice web site.
+This is a E-commerce practice website.